haiderijlal/haiderijlal.github.io/content/about.md

 ---

 I am a professional software engineer experienced in building software for diverse sector such as aviation, automotive, & energy.
 My academic training is in mechanical and aerospace engineering.
+I hold a post graduate diploma in software development.
 Working across interdisciplinary domains has led me to approach problems through a system + first-principle thinking.
 Lately, I have been learning computer science more formally through books and online courses, with a focus on computer systems, computer architecture & artificial intelligence.

 # Work Experience